Chapter 3

 - The detectors start comparing current windows against baselines

-- If anything anomalous is present, alerts will open automatically
+- If anything anomalous is present, alerts open automatically

 Warmup period